Sweet acorn holm oaks

 Given the great interest in the project and the tree itself, it will soon be possible to purchase grafted oaks again.

-The trees are distributed among the partner people interested, in the month of December.
+The trees are primarily distributed among the partner people interested, in the month of December.
 Depending on the availability of copies and demand, we will make them available to the general public who wish to purchase them.
 We will announce it in our newsletter and through our networks.

 Although our plants pass the relevant health checks, given the ban on moving live plant material outside the Balearic Islands, it is not possible to attend to requests from outside our Autonomous Community.